 - Share and Re-share: Once you’ve put your time and effort into revamping your post, share it on every social media platform you’ve got.
 Sometimes, people feel subconscious sharing something that’s already been shared, but it’s just fine to let readers know that you’ve updated a past post with a title like “Preschooling Your Own Child (Updated With New Apps!).”

-Refreshing old content is one of the best content marketing strategies to keep profiting from a great piece.
+Updating old content SEO is one of the best content marketing strategies to keep profiting from a great piece.
 Follow these tips to breathe new life into your dormant pages and continue climbing up Google’s rankings.